Multitaper estimation on arbitrary domains: Numerical results

 \subsection{Cryo-EM: Experimental data}

 We now evaluate performance on images consisting of experimental projections of an 80S ribosome complex from the EMPIAR-10028 dataset \cite{rib80s}.
 The images are defined on a grid with $N = 360$.
-For our evaluation, we choose a subset of the first $1024$ images from the dataset.
-Two sample images from this subset are shown in Figure \ref{fig:cryo_exp_sig_noise1} and \ref{fig:cryo_exp_sig_noise2}.
+For our evaluation, we choose a subset of $M = 120$ images from the dataset and set $W = 1/16$.
+Two sample images from this subset are shown in Figure \ref{fig:cryo_ex}.

 To obtain a reasonable approximation of the true power spectrum for each projection image, we process the entire dataset through the RELION software package \cite{relion}.
 This yields estimates of the underlying molecular density and allows us to simulate clean projection images for each of the noisy images.
 By subtracting the estimated clean images from the noisy images, we obtain a set of images consisting mostly of noise.
 We may then estimate their power spectra by applying a tensor multitaper estimator over the entire grid $\gridn$.
 Since these estimates incorporate the noise in the center of the image, they should provide a good estimate of the spectral density of the noise in the whole image.
 We shall therefore use these as a standard against which we compare the estimates obtained from the complement of the disk on the original projection images.